Time-Travel Debugging

 - Error details if the step failed

-These checkpoints are persisted in the checkpoint store and linked to the pipeline’s run_id, creating a complete audit trail of every execution.
+These checkpoints are persisted in the checkpoint store, scoped to the runner (runner_id) and session (session_id) that produced them, creating a complete audit trail of every execution.

 Replay Interface